mdditt2000/openshift-4-7/standalone/README.md

 ## Create a new partition on your BIG-IP system

+### Step 4:

     (tmos)# create auth partition OpenShift

 This needs to match the partition in the controller configuration created by the CIS Operator

 ## Installing the F5 Container Ingress Services Operator in OpenShift

 In OpenShift, CIS can be installed manually using a a yaml deployment manifest or using the Operator in OpenShift.
 The CIS Operator is a packaged deployment of CIS and will use Helm Charts to create the deployment.
-This user-guide provide additional information and examples when using the CIS Operator in OpenShift.
+This user-guide provide additional information and examples when using the CIS Operator in OpenShift

+### Step 5:

 Create BIG-IP login credentials for use with Operator Helm charts

     oc create secret generic bigip-login  -n kube-system --from-literal=username=admin  --from-literal=password=<secret>

+### Step 6:

 Locate the F5 Container Ingress Services Operator in OpenShift OperatorHub as shown in the diagram below.
 Recommend search for F5